louism517/louism517.github.io/_posts/2025-04-12-introduction-to-bpftrace.markdown

 However, writing and running eBPF programs is a non-trivial exercise.
 It requires knowledge of C, and a learning curve steep enough to deter all but the most adventurous of engineers.
 But this is where `bpftrace` comes in: it acts as a front-end for eBPF.
 It allows one to specify probes and actions through a scripting language, and transparently handles the attaching of those probes into the kernel.

-The visibility and debugging powers that `bpftrace` provides are truly game-changing, and what better way to illustrate them than a pointless example: let's build a key-logger!
+The visibility and debugging powers that `bpftrace` provides are truly game-changing, and what better way to illustrate them than with a pointless example: let's build a key-logger!

 ## The Key Logger